13 Things to Do in Dubai in October

 October is a magical month.
 The pleasant temperatures invite you to discover the secret corners that this city of a thousand and one nights has prepared for you.
 Will you join me?

-One of the perfect times of the year to travel to Dubai is autumn and especially October.
-The city of skyscrapers shines with a special light and the temperatures, unlike the scorching summer, are quite pleasant (between 24º and 35º degrees) for outdoor activities.
+One of the best times of year to visit Dubai is in the fall, and especially in October.
+The city of skyscrapers glows with a special light , and the temperatures—unlike the scorching summer heat—are quite pleasant (between 24°C and 35°C) for outdoor activities.

-Discover, in this article, how to live a unique experience during the month of October.
+Discover, in this article, how to enjoy a unique experience during the month of October.

-1. Experience a magical evening in the desert
+1. Enjoy a magical evening in the desert

 Enjoying the evening in Dubai| ©Umar Khan